Real-world mileage standard for new vehicles rising to 38 mpg in 2031 under new Biden rule

 In the byzantine world of government regulation, both agencies essentially are responsible for setting fuel economy requirements since the fastest way to reduce greenhouse emissions is to burn less gasoline.

 Fuel economy figures used by The Associated Press reflect real-world driving conditions that include factors such as wind resistance, hills and use of air-conditioning.
-Because of those factors, the real-world numbers are lower than the mileage standard put forward by NHTSA.
+Because of those factors, the real-world numbers are lower than mileage figures put forward by NHTSA.

 “These new fuel economy standards will save our nation billions of dollars, help reduce our dependence on fossil fuels and make our air cleaner for everyone,'' said NHTSA Deputy Administrator Sophie Shulman.